Prayer for those visiting our website

 Wednesday mornings at 10.00 am.

 Our aim is to explore the Christian faith and relate it to topical issues.
-Meetings are led by members of the group, and everyone has the chance to share their thoughts.
+Meetings are led by members of the group, and everyone has the chance to talk about their thoughts and ideas.

-Anyone is welcome to come to a meeting; please contact Philip Jones (01725 512204) for venue details,
+Anyone is welcome to come to a meeting; please contact Philip Jones (01725 512204) for details of

 Meeting dates are: